 There are key differences between normal age-related memory loss and dementia.
 The following are some differences noted by the Alzheimer Society of Canada:

 - Not remembering details of a conversation or an event that took place a year ago is normal; not being able to recall very recent details is not.

 - Forgetting the name of an acquaintance is normal; not recognizing or knowing names of family members could indicate dementia.

 - If a loved one has an occasional lapse of memory regarding a thing or event, that is normal.
 If this happens frequently, it may be cause for concern.

-- We all have trouble finding words occasionally, but frequent pauses and word substitutions is not normal.
+- We all have trouble finding words occasionally, but frequent pauses and word substitutions are not normal.

 - If your loved one is worried about their memory, but you aren’t noticing major problems, this is most likely age-related memory loss.
-If you are seeing issues, but your loved one is not aware of a problem, there may be an issue.
+If you see issues, but your loved one is not aware of a problem, there may be a memory issue.

 If you are concerned, please talk to your doctor.
 It is wise to get all the information you can, even if the memory issues are just age-related.

-Learn more about our communication strategies for people with Dimentia.
+Learn more about our communication strategies for people with Dementia.